Why Your Royalty Check Is Less Than You Expected

 Suspense Hold

 If there's a title question, a pending division order, or a change of ownership that hasn't been processed, the operator may hold part or all of your payment in suspense.
-The money isn't lost, but it won't be released until the issue is resolved.
+Common triggers include an unsigned W-9, unsigned division order, questionable mineral title, or invalid mailing address.
+In an industry survey, 58% of respondents said suspense is their largest unclaimed property category.

 Your Decimal Interest Changed

 If a new division order was issued and your decimal interest went down, your payments will be smaller going forward.
-This can happen if additional heirs were identified, if a title correction was made, or if the unit was reconfigured.
-Check whether you signed a new division order recently.
+This can happen when additional heirs are identified, a title correction is made, or the unit is reconfigured.
+Many mineral owners overestimate their ownership percentage after inheritance because fractional math compounds (inheriting 1/4 of Mom's 1/3 interest = 1/12, not 1/4).

 The Well Was Shut In